AbeKalovsky/RecommendationService/Resources/DesignDoc.md

 ### 4.1.
 In Scope

-* Creating, retrieving, and updating a playlist
+* Adding cards to another card's recommendations list.
-* Adding to and retrieving a saved playlist's list of songs
+* Up-voting and Down-voting cards within a recommendations list.
+* Storing favorite cards within a profile.
+* Searching for card based on the API requirements.

 ### 4.2.
 Out of Scope

-* Updating playlist tags
-* Integration with Amazon Music Client
-* When adding a song on the website, having a drop down or autocomplete with the different songs available.
-* The ability to play music from the website
-* The ability to search for existing songs either through the website or the API
-* Being able to add tags individually or in some nicer way than a comma separated list of strings on the website
-* Sharing playlists between users
+* Creating a Mtg game platform.
+* Adding in a deck-builder rules and possible limitations.
+* Adding in machine learning recommendation systems.
+* Adding in message boards related to cards.
+* Look into how this would work as a plug-in for WOTC.

 ## 5. Proposed Architecture Overview

-This initial iteration will provide the minimum lovable product (MLP) including creating, retrieving, and updating a playlist, as well as adding to and retrieving a saved playlist's list of songs.
+This initial iteration will provide the minimum viable product (MVP) including Adding and retrieving cards to and from a recommendation list, as well as adding to a profile.
+It will also include Up-voting and Down-voting of cards in the list to help out the recommendation method in sorting cards.

-We will use API Gateway and Lambda to create five endpoints (`GetPlaylist`, `CreatePlaylist`, `UpdatePlaylist`, `AddSongToPlaylist`, and `GetPlaylistSongs`) that will handle the creation, update, and retrieval of playlists to satisfy our requirements.
+We will use SpringBoot and an SQL Database to create _____ endpoints () that will handle the retrieval of cards and the addition of said cards to the list to satisfy our requirements.

-We will store songs available for playlists in a table in DynamoDB.
-Playlists themselves will also be stored in DynamoDB.
-For simpler song list retrieval, we will store the list of songs in a given playlist directly in the playlists table.
+We will store cards for our profile in a table in a Recommendations list.
+Recommendation lists themselves will be stored in an SQL database.

-AmazonMusicPlaylistService will also provide a web interface for users to manage their playlists.
-A main page providing a list view of all of their playlists will let them create new playlists and link off to pages per-playlist to update metadata and add songs.
+RecommendationService will also provide a web interface for users to manage their favorite cards.
+A main page providing a list view of all of their decklists will let them select a deck to view and add more cards to the list.

 ## 6. API

 ### 6.1.
 Public Models

 ```
-// PlaylistModel
+// UserModel

+String userId;
-String id;
+String userName;
-String name;
+String role;
-String customerId;
+String profileImageUrl
-Integer songCount;
-List<String> tags;
+List<List<String, String>> recommendationList;
+//Possibly be a LinkedList

 ```

 ```
-// SongModel
+// CardModel
+String cardName;
+String cardImageUrl;
+String cardId;
+String colors;

-String asin;
+String colorIdentity;
-String album;
+String types;
-Integer trackNumber;
-String title;
+String subTypes;
+// Many more query parameters are available that could
+// be added at later date
 ```

 ### 6.2.
-Get Playlist Endpoint
+Get Card Endpoint

-* Accepts `GET` requests to `/playlists/:id`
+* Accepts `GET` requests to `/Cards/:pathparameter`
-* Accepts a playlist ID and returns the corresponding PlaylistModel.
+* Accepts a cards's name and returns the corresponding CardModel.
-    * If the given playlist ID is not found, will throw a `PlaylistNotFoundException`
+    * If the given card is not found, will throw a `CardNotFoundException`

 ### 6.3.
-Create Playlist Endpoint
+Create User Endpoint

-* Accepts `POST` requests to `/playlists`
+* Accepts `POST` requests to `/users`
-* Accepts data to create a new playlist with a provided name, a given customer ID, and an optional list of tags.
-Returns the new playlist, including a unique playlist ID assigned by the Music Playlist Service.
+* Accepts data to create a new user with a provided userName, a given userId ID, and an List of Recommendation lists.
+Returns the new user.
-* For security concerns, we will validate the provided playlist name does not contain any invalid characters: `" ' \`
-    * If the playlist name contains any of the invalid characters, will throw an `InvalidAttributeValueException`.

 ### 6.4.
-Update Playlist Endpoint
+Update Recommendations List Endpoint

-* Accepts `PUT` requests to `/playlists/:id`
+* Accepts `PUT` requests to `/cards/:id`
-* Accepts data to update a playlist including a playlist ID, an updated playlist name, and the customer ID associated with the playlist.
+* Accepts data to update a recommendation list including a card's ID and the card to be added's ID associated with the playlist.
 Returns the updated playlist.
-    * If the playlist ID is not found, will throw a `PlaylistNotFoundException`
-* For security concerns, we will validate the provided playlist name does not contain invalid characters: `" ' \`
-    * If the playlist name contains invalid characters, will throw an `InvalidAttributeValueException`

-![Client sends submit playlist update form to Website Playlist page.
-Website playlist page sends an update request to UpdatePlaylistActivity.
-UpdatePlaylistActivity saves updates to the playlists database.](images/example_design_document/UpdatePlaylistSD.png)
+### Update Profile List Endpoint

+* Accepts 'PUT' requests to '/user/:listId'

 ### 6.5.
-Add Song To Playlist Endpoint
+Get User Endpoint

-* Accepts `POST` requests to `/playlists/:id/songs`
+* Accepts `GET` requests to `/user/:id`
-* Accepts a playlist ID and a song to be added.
-The song is specified by the album's ASIN and song track number
+* Accepts a user ID and returns the user.
-    * If the playlist is not found, will throw a `PlaylistNotFoundException`
-    * If the given album ASIN doesn't exist, or if the given track number does not exist for the album ASIN, will throw an `AlbumTrackNotFoundException`
-* By default, will insert the new song to the end of the playlist
-    * If the optional `queueNext` parameter is provided and is `true`, this API will insert the new song to the front of the playlist so that it will be the next song played

-![Client submits the add song form to the Website Add Song page.
-The website add song page sends an add song request to the AddSongToPlaylistActivity.
-The AddSongToPlaylistActivity save the updated playlist song list in the playlists database.](images/example_design_document/AddSongSD.png)

-### 6.6.
-Get Playlist Songs Endpoint

-* Accepts `GET` requests to `/playlists/:id/songs`
-* Retrieves all songs of a playlist with the given playlist ID
-    * Returns the song list in default playlist order
-    * If the optional `order` parameter is provided, this API will return the song list in order, reverse order, or shuffled order, based on the value of `order`
-        * DEFAULT - same as default behavior, returns songs in playlist order
-        * REVERSED - returns playlist songs in reversed order
-        * SHUFFLED - returns playlist songs in a randomized order
-* If the playlist ID is found, but contains no songs, the songs list will be empty
-* If the playlist ID is not found, will throw a `PlaylistNotFoundException`
+    * If the user is not found, will throw a `UserNotFoundException'

-![The client visits the playlist page of the Website Playlist.
-The Website playlist page sends a get song request to the GetPlaylistSongsActivity.
-The GetPlaylistSongsActivity calls the playlists database to load the playlist.
-The playlists database returns the playlist item to the GetPlaylistSongsActivity.
-The GetPlaylistSongsActivity returns a List<SongModel> to the Website Playlist page.
-The Website playlist page presents a list of songs to the client.](images/example_design_document/GetPlaylistSD.png)

 ## 7. Tables

-### 7.1. `playlists`
+### 7.1. `user`

 ```
 id // partition key, string
-name // string
+userName // string
-customerId // string
+email // string
-songCount // number
-tags // stringSet
+imageUrl // string
-songList // list
+recommendationLists // list<list<String,String>>
 ```

-### 7.2. `album_tracks`
+### 7.2. `card`

 ```
+ cardName // string
+ cardImageUrl // string
-asin // partition key, string
+ cardId // partition key, string
-track_number // sort key, number
+ colors // string
+ colorIdentity // string
-album_name // string
+ types // string
-song_title // string
+ subTypes // string
 ```

 ## 8. Pages